saturnlighting/literature-review/README.md

 There is evidence that street lighting influences physical activity and active travel levels (Lee and Moudon 2008; McCormack and Shiell 2011;
-Cerin et al. 2017; Annear et al. 2014; Peña-García, Hurtado, and Aguilar-Luzón 2015; Lin Yang et al. 2017; Bonaccorsi et al. 2020; Prince et al. 2022).
+Prince et al. 2022; Cerin et al. 2017; Annear et al. 2014; Peña-García, Hurtado, and Aguilar-Luzón 2015; Lin Yang et al. 2017; Bonaccorsi et al.

-Jin, Lu, and Sun (2022) found that streetlights influence pedestrians to select longer distance routes.
+2020).

-Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.
+Using Strava Heatmap data, Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.

 Steve Fotios and Robbins (2022) found that darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles.

+Qualitative research suggests that street lighting influences perceived safety and impacts the walkability of the neighbourhood (Rahm, Sternudd, and Johansson 2021).

 Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.

-Qualitative research suggests that street lighting influences perceived safety and impacts the walkability of the neighbourhood (Rahm, Sternudd, and Johansson 2021).

 Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
 A